DeNederlandscheBank/nifigator/docs/05_using a NifVector graph - English.md

 # The NifContext contains a context which uses a URI scheme
 from nifigator import NifGraph, NifContext, OffsetBasedString, NifContextCollection

-isString = "We went to the small park to walk.\n Yesterday, we went to the city to shop."

 # Make a context by passing uri, uri scheme and string
 context = NifContext(
   uri="https://mangosaurus.eu/rdf-data/doc_1",
   URIScheme=OffsetBasedString,
-  isString=isString
+  isString="We went to the small park to walk.\n Yesterday, we went to the city to shop."
 )
 context.extract_sentences()